deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_5/result_simpl.md

 ### Results
 #### Assessment
-SIMPL doesn't support Verifiable Credential as identity for authentication and authoritarian of Data Space flow, The Verifiable Credential life cycle is not supported by SIMPL as identity management.
+[Simpl-Open](https://code.europa.eu/simpl/simpl-open) does not support Verifiable Credentials for identity authentication and authorization in Data Space flow.
+The Verifiable Credential lifecycle is not supported by [Simpl-Open](https://code.europa.eu/simpl/simpl-open) for identity management.

 #### Measured results
 The EDC implementation partially covers the VC lifecycle as outlined above.
 Based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score: